 WordPress is by far the most popular tool to develop your website or blog.

-If you’re very serious about driving more traffic to your site through SEO, you need to know exactly what you’re going to do.In this guide, you’ll learn how to optimize your WordPress website for SEO with 5 extremely actionable steps you can start using right now.
+If you’re very serious about driving more traffic to your site through SEO For WordPress, you need to know exactly what you’re going to do.In this guide, you’ll learn how to optimize your WordPress website for SEO with 5 extremely actionable steps you can start using right now.

 The first and essential SEO Plugin that we think will come up over and over again in this guide is Yoast, it allows you to see what is optimized and what is not and gives specific steps to how to improve it.